ARW4/FPL_Project/README.md

 <br><br>
 This read me outlines the process of making this happen and also some of the challanges along the way.
 If you would like to skip straight to the dashboard use the link [here](https://public.tableau.com/app/profile/alexrwood/viz/FPLDashboard_17254712584930/FPL-HiddenGems).

+## Learnings
+I began this project knowing how to use R to make API calls, transform data and create tables whilst also being able to use Tableau to visualise data.
+The aspects of this project which were new to me included:
+- Github Actions
+- Google Cloud Platform
+- Using a service account to authenticate credentials

+I have learnt alot from taking on this project and have a far greater understanding of what is involved with creating an end to end data pipeline.
+I hope you enjoy the read as much as I enjoyed this project :)

 ## Contents 📖
 [API](#API)
 <br>[Webscrapping](#Web-Scraping)